Shyvana Build Guide by Veralion

 God forbid it do something useful and exciting like the rest of her kit, like grant slow immunity, or at the very least not decay over the duration.

 I miss my fire trail.
-Give me back my fire trail at least, Rito.
+If you aren't going to give her some love, give me back my fire trail at least, Rito.